 Cancer is a disease that affects all of us at some point.
 My dog had cancer (twice—two different types) and while writing my thoughts for this book my dad called to say he has decided to fight his leukemia and take the recommended chemo.
 His doctor explained it shouldn't extend beyond four treatments and with him being so healthy (other than leukemia) he should beat it.
 His condition finally sounds optimistic.
 Cancer is a scary word, "your — has cancer" is one of the scariest statements we'll ever hear, but the hopeful and informative approach of Sherry North's Champ's Story: Dogs Get Cancer Too might alleviate some of the fear and mystery.
 It should encourage family and friends to become supportive caretakers.
 Arbordale Publishing has partnered with ASCEND to help support the "Champ the Cancer Companion" initiative and their vision for changing the future of cancer one child at a time.

 This doesn't go into causes or details and it probably shouldn't as the goal is simply awareness and optimism.
 I'm personally grateful Champ was not a blond lab although my heart twisted several times when Cody gave his dog medication camouflaged in peanut butter.
 We went through several jars of peanut butter during her treatments.
 I recommend this book for anyone facing cancer issues in their family (including the furry members), for teachers or school librarians, veterinarians and pediatric oncologists.

-My thanks to Sylvan Dell Publishing for providing this review copy in exchange for an honest opinion.
+My thanks to Arbordale Publishing for providing this review copy in exchange for an honest opinion.
 My opinion, however, was tainted by emotional memories.